Does CBD Oil Go Bad? Here’s What to Know

 It is important to keep in mind that the shelf life of CBD oil may also vary depending on the quality of the product.
 A lower quality CBD oil is likely to expire quicker, so if you’re looking for a CBD that will last you longer, it’s best to play it safe and look for high-quality CBD oil.

-How to tell if your CBD oil is expired
+How to tell if your CBD oil has expired

-You can tell if your CBD oil is expired by its look, taste and smell.
+You can tell if your CBD oil has gone bad by its look, taste and smell.

 - Look - If your CBD oil is thick and hard to see through, it’s likely gone off.
 Cold or mixed CBD oil can look quite cloudy, so let your CBD oil get to room temperature and settle before checking to see if it is thick, dark and cloudy and likely off.